-- Professional development - Recruitment and retention
+- Professional development

+- Recruitment and retention

-• Supporting early career teachers
+- Supporting early career teachers

-Evidence shows that targeted support has a positive impact and is a key component of effective PPG use.
+Evidence shows that targeted support has a positive impact and is a key component of effective PPG use, our school utilises the EEF research to maximise impact on our pupils.
 The school will spend the PPG on targeted support in the following ways:

 - Structured interventions

 - Small group tuition

 - One-to-one support

+- Precision teaching to enhance language development

+- SALT provision

+- Booster / Fluency Groups

+- Maths Whizz Club

+- Touch Typing

 Wider strategies are used to overcome non-academic barriers to success.

 The school will spend the PPG on the following wider strategies: